 Yoko found a physical therapist who gave her exercises to do at home, which didn’t work well for her.
 It was then that Yoko found that the Stony Brook Cancer Center was offering a series of six free yoga classes for breast cancer patients.
 After the series ended, Yoko continued her yoga practice at Yoga for Life.
 It was the yoga that Yoko noticed helped improvement in her physical body.
 She was also enjoying that she could now move and stretch her body as well as raise her arms overhead.
 Yoga also helped her mentally to stop asking herself, “Why me?
 What could I have done to cause the cancer?”
 Through yoga, Yoko learned to accept it, without reasons, and let it go.

 It was during this crisis that Yoko was moved to become a yoga teacher.
 She wanted to share her journey and experience of learning to live in the present moment.
-Yoko enrolled in the 200-hr Yoga Teacher Training, at Yoga for Life.
+Yoko enrolled in the Healing Movement 200-hr Yoga Teacher Training.
 Her goal is to help others learn the tools of yoga that will help them through their journey, especially those struggling with cancer and its recovery.